Brent was clearly an “A” player.

 - For HR Partners to Sales: Retention is directly related to sales rep engagement.
 The Top Sales Rep Satisfaction Index provides key insight into critical drivers.
 Assess your sales team’s risk.
 Find out what it takes to retain your most valuable human sales assets – top talent.

 Start today by downloading the Top Sales Rep’s Satisfaction Index.
 We’re entering the time of year when top talent is on the move.
-Your best chance to Make the Number in 2014 is to start off with a deep team of “A” players.
+Your best chance to Make the Number is to start off with a deep team of “A” players.

 Download the SBI App for all SBI Content, on the go.